oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 While searching, though, I came across some other semirings.
 The *probability* semiring, for instance.
 It's just the normal semiring over the rationals, with a lower bound of 0, and an upper of 1.

 It's useful in some cool ways.
-For instance, you could combine it with a list to get the probability monad [@erwig_functional_2006]: there's an example in PureScript's [Distributions](https://pursuit.purescript.org/packages/purescript-distributions/) package.
+For instance, you could combine it with a list to get the probability monad [@erwig_functional_2006].
+There's an example in PureScript's [Distributions](https://pursuit.purescript.org/packages/purescript-distributions/) package.

 ```{.haskell}
 newtype Prob s a = Prob { runProb :: [(a,s)] }